TL;DR

 How often should I optimize Google Ads accounts?▼

-For small account (up to $3,000/month): weekly 1-2 hours optimization is enough.
-For larger accounts ($15,000+/month): I recommend daily check (15 min) + deeper weekly optimization (2-3 hours).
-Key is consistency — better 30 minutes every Monday than 3 hours once monthly.
+For a small account (up to $3,000/month), 1-2 hours of weekly optimization is enough.
+For larger accounts ($15,000+/month), I recommend a daily check (15 minutes) plus a deeper weekly session (2-3 hours).
+The key is consistency — 30 minutes every Monday beats 3 hours once a month.

 How do I know if my optimizations are working?▼